TurboGears/tg2/docs/main/Config.rst

-In addition to the attributes on the ``base_config`` object there are a number of methods which are used to setup the environment for you application, and to create the actual turbogears WSGI application, and all the middleware you need.
+In addition to the attributes on the ``base_config`` object there are a number of methods which are used to setup the environment for you application, and to create the actual Turbogears WSGI application, and all the middleware you need.

-You can override these methods to further customize you application, for various advanced use cases, like adding custom middleware at arbitrary points in the wsgi stack, or doing some unanticipated (by us) application environment manipulation.
+You can override these methods to further customize you application, for various advanced use cases, like adding custom middleware at arbitrary points in the WSGI stack, or doing some unanticipated (by us) application environment manipulation.

 Setting up the base configuration for your app